cap76/intro-machine-learning-2019B/docs/05-support-vector-machines.md

 <div class="figure" style="text-align: center">
 <img src="images/svm.9.6.png" alt="Left: observations on the wrong side of the margin.
 Right: observations on the wrong side of the margin and observations on the wrong side of the hyperplane.
 Source: http://www-bcf.usc.edu/~gareth/ISL/" width="90%" />
-<p class="caption">Left: observations on the wrong side of the margin.
+<p class="caption">(\#fig:svmObsOnWrongSideHyperplane)Left: observations on the wrong side of the margin.
 Right: observations on the wrong side of the margin and observations on the wrong side of the hyperplane.
 Source: http://www-bcf.usc.edu/~gareth/ISL/</p>
 </div>

 The support vector classifier has a tuning parameter, _C_, that determines the number and severity of the violations to the margin.
 If _C_ = 0, then no violations to the margin will be tolerated, which is equivalent to the maximal margin classifier.
 As _C_ increases, the classifier becomes more tolerant of violations to the margin, and so the margin widens.